West Asia

 The region of West Asia includes most of the area identified as the Middle East.
 The term Middle East is politically defined and has evolved significantly over time, whereas West Asia serves as a geographical designation that remains more stable.

-I have had the opportunity to visit West Asia on several occasions over many years.
+I have had the opportunity to travel to West Asia on several occasions over many years.
 My first introduction to the region was during African Big Tour, which led me through Anatolia and the Fertile Crescent before I ventured into Africa.
 In 2010, I journeyed through the Caucasus countries, and I explored the Arabian Peninsula in the 2020s.

-The oil discovery in the Gulf has led to remarkable economic prosperity for Saudi Arabia, Iraq, Kuwait, Bahrain, Qatar, the UAE, and Oman, which together provide over 30 percent of the world’s oil supply.
+The oil discovery in the Gulf has led to remarkable economic prosperity for Saudi Arabia, Iraq, Kuwait, Bahrain, Qatar, the UAE and Oman, which together provide over 30 percent of the world’s oil supply.

 This wealth has resulted in the rapid development of mayor cities featuring striking skyscrapers and modern architecture.
 Moreover, the presence of oil has augmented the region’s significance on the world stage, enhancing its influence in international relations and greatly increasing tourism activities.